atthecodeface/atcf_hardware_analyzer/README.md

   control portion of the analyzer bus (to enable particular components and select potential data sources); configure the trigger; configure the trace; request the trace data and present it over CSR reads.

+## Real world use cases

+In past silicon implementations the main use of the logic analyzers is in capturing traces in the SRAMs, for data that is *changing* and has certain bits set to certain values; frequently the traces will be just the data, and some times it would be the data plus the time at which the data was seen.
+A trigger might cause the trace to stop.

+### Trace bus transactions until an aborted transaction (match) is seen

+The analyzer data trace bus would be sourced from a bus arbiter, containing valid data on every clock cycle.
+This data is *filtered* so that only cycles that have (for example) a non-zero read/write enable or response control; it is then filtered further so that only the portion of the trace data releveant to transactions is checked to see if it is changing (if it has the same value then recording it is unnecessary, and it consumes some of the limited trace FIFO space).

+Once filtered the trace data is fed in to the trigger, which is configured to capture data on every valid cycle; a matching trigger is also set to look out for the signals indicating an aborted
+transaction: when this occurs it *halts* the capture.

+### Histograms of access times

+One trigger detects the start of a transaction; it records the time, and the id number and target of the transaction (which are in the trace data).

+A second trigger detects the end of a transaction of the given id;
+when this occurs it captures the time delta and the recorded data; the histogram is generated given the recorded target as the 'bucket value', and using the time deltas with a min/max, and an add/increment capture.

+The trigger is run by the user for a certain amount of time, and then stopped by hand.

+The data in the RAM then contains histograms which can provided the average time taken for an access to any target, as well as the minimum and maximum times recorded.

+Instead of a target, an internal address might be used; this might need to be bucketed to monitor only particular regions of memory.

 ## Analyzer trace bus